morton-nd/morton-nd/docs/MortonND_LUT.md

 ### Encoding
 Once you've instantiated a `MortonNDLutEncoder`, use its `Encode` function to encode inputs.
 The encode function is variadic, but will assert that exactly N fields are specified.
 Note that this function is also marked `constexpr` and can be used in compile-time expressions.

 The upper unused bits of the input fields provided to the Encode function must first be cleared.
 For example, if the encoder is parameterized with a `FieldBits` value of `10`, then any bits beyond the 10th LSb must be 0.
-This can be done easily by `and`ing the field with `MortonNDLutEncoder<...>::InputMask`.
+When `T` is a native integer type, this can be done easily by logically AND-ing the field with `MortonNDLutEncoder<...>::InputMask()`.

+> Note: `InputMask()` is not available when `T` is a user-defined class.

 ```c++
 // encoding in 32-bit 3D, 10 bits per field